eurograduate

 Welcome to EUROGRADUATE!

-their professional lives and their lives as European citizens.
-We want to know how happy the graduates are with their studies, how they sustained themselves,
+shaped their professional careers and their lives as European citizens.
+We want to know how satisfied graduates are with their studies, how they sustained

-whether they travelled abroad and what they did after graduation.
-We will use the findings to compare different higher education systems in Europe and identify
+themselves, whether they studied or trained abroad, and what they did after graduation.
+The findings enable comparisons across higher education systems in Europe

-ways in which they can become better at preparing young people for the world of work and their role in society.
+and help identify ways in which they can better prepare young people for the world of work and their role in society.

 Research into graduate pathways is important for guiding higher education institutions in assessing and improving their programmes and teaching methods.

-At European level, this data will allow us to monitor progress towards the European Education Area and identify areas that need more investment and resources.
+At the European level, the data support the monitoring of progress towards the European Education Area and help identify areas where further investment and

 news